FlippingBinary/wqxweblib-python/README.md

 **Parameters:**

 - `datasetId` (required string) - The return value of `StartImport` or `SubmitFileToCdx`.
 - `uponCompletion` (required enum or integer) - Declare what to do after the export finishes.
-This must be one of the following enum members provided by the `WQX` module or their corresponding integers:
+This must be one of the following enum members provided by the `WQXWeb` module or their corresponding integers:
   - `DO_NOT_SUBMIT` (0) - do nothing.
   - `SUBMIT_EXPORT` (1) - submit to CDX.